Part One What is a Nurse Practitioner (NP)?

 Top 10 Nurse Practitioner Programs

-If you’re considering taking this nursing career leap, it’s a good idea to take advantage of the resources and information offered by various national professional nursing associations.
-Some examples include:
+If you’re considering taking this nursing career leap, it’s a good idea to take advantage of the resources and information offered by various national professional nursing associations and websites like our own.

 - AANP - American Association of Nurse Practitioners